mneller/crypto-test/README.md

    1. Enable routing between Home, Subscribe, Login, User page
       1. Create component and link home as start page => Done
       2. Create nav bar for selecting between components => Done
+      3. On Home ensure the testing possibility of the hash functions

    2. Ensure visibility of User Page only if loged in.

       (https://github.com/angular-redux/store/blob/master/articles/quickstart.md)
-      1. Ensure state mgmt with Redux
+      1. Ensure state mgmt with Redux => Done
+      2. Create the login page
    3. Ensure User Creating with Subscribe
    4. Modify the Home page to show the hash modeles supported
    5. Create a AES page for logged in users